 Work at Otc

-In video 6 of 8, Amy talks about our need for connection and the importance for teens to have at least one person in their life who sees and “gets” them.
+In video 6 of 8, Amy talks about our need for connection and the importance of teens having at least one person who sees and “gets” them.
 Amy calls these people anchors.

 I have a friend named Travis Allison.
 Travis lives in Canada and for many years was a Camp Director, and now works as a consultant helping summer camps succeed.

-Travis said, one day at camp his counselor, who he really admired, called him over to speak with him for a minute.
+Travis said one day at camp, his counselor, who he admired, called him over to speak with him for a minute.
 The counselor said a few words to him that would change his life forever.

 That one sentence set the course for Travis’s professional and even personal life.
-I hope every teenager can find those kind of great anchors in their lives and I also hope that I can be that anchor for more campers.
+I hope every teenager can find that kind of great anchor in their lives, and I also hope that I can be that anchor for more campers.

-I do hope you get a chance to watch the video above and opt-in for the whole series.
-I think there are some some good takeaways sprinkled throughout.
+I do hope you get a chance to watch the video above and opt in for the whole series.
+I think there are some good takeaways sprinkled throughout.
 If you missed the opt-in form at the end of the video, here it is again.